-Deadline for subscriptions / redemptions13:00 CETFor applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
-These can be obtained from the respective distributor.CHFCurrency of the sub-fundCHFShare classes currently offered and corresponding benchmarkssee Annex II to the Appendices to the Sales ProspectusSub-fund launch date1 November 1999
+For applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
+These can be obtained from the respective distributor.

+Sub-fund launch date 1 November 1999

 The sub-fund FISCH Bond Global CHF Fund (the "sub-fund") invests its assets primarily in bonds of private and government issuers.
 The sub-fund follows a dynamic investment policy based on fundamental financial analysis criteria.
 A focus on quality and longer-term considerations take precedence over short-term, risky profit optimisation.